davidstone/isocpp/generate-operators.md

 - `directory_iterator` has no postfix, but it is a copyable `input_iterator`.
 - `recursive_directory_iterator` has no postfix, but it is a copyable `input_iterator`

-#### Atomics
+#### Types that would return less information than is currently returned and thus need to keep their existing overload

 - `atomic_ref`
 - `atomic`

-Prefix operators return a copy of the underlying value that exists after the increment.
-This matches the behavior of the rewrite rules `++x => x += 1` and `--x => x -= 1`, so the prefix operators are no longer needed (an implementation is free to provide such an overload if it can optimize it in some way).
-Postfix operators return a copy of the underlying value as it was before the increment.
-Under the language rules of this proposal, if the manual postfix operators were removed from `std::atomic`, the postfix operator would either not exist (because atomics are non-copyable) or they would return `void` instead.
+These overloads would need to stay.
+The postfix operators return a copy of the underlying value as it was before the increment.
+Under the language rules of this proposal, if the manual postfix operators were removed from `std::atomic`, the postfix operator would either not exist (because atomics are non-copyable) or they would return `void` instead (depending on how we resolve this issue).
 If the manual postfix operators were removed from `atomic_ref`, it would return a copy of the `atomic_ref` rather than the value.

 ### `operator->`